jocain/Data-146-Extra-Credit/README.md

 |                  |  Robust Scal.  |
 |                  |   Normalizer   |

 As it turned out, even with scaling or normalization, not all the models.
-However, whether the model converged or not, there seemed to be very little effect of the
+However, whether the model converged or not, the scaling or normalization method seemed to have very little effect on the accuracy or error of the model.
+The one exception to this might be

 ### k-Nearest Neighbor